 7. American vs Pocket Bully Differences

 They were first bred just two decades ago when the American Bully was crossed with a Patterdale Terrier.
 Their sole purpose is to be companion animals for families.

 The American Bully is also a new Pitbull breed.
 It was bred when the American Bulldog and the American Pitbull Terriers were crossed.
 This breed only became recognized by the American Bully Kennel Club in 2004.

 Pocket Bullies are the miniature version of the American Bully.

-They measure between 12 and 16 inches and weigh 11 and 22 pounds.
+They measure between 12 and 16 inches tall and weigh 11 to 22 pounds.
 They are just smaller by a couple of inches, but are not designed to be so small that they can fit in your bag.